 This is where the Ortovox S1+ is slightly different from all the others.
 Instead of "circling in" along a flux line toward the buried beacon, the S1+ uses sensors (hence the name S1+) and calculations to take the rescuer straight to the buried beacon.
 It still uses distance numbers, but instead of a directional arrow, it uses two cross lines that you try to get the body icon in the middle of.
 In our experience, this is easy, though strange at first for more experienced users.
 Below is a picture of the searching display on an S1+.

 Do All Avalanche Beacons Work Together?

 This is a common question people have; do all avalanche beacons work on the same frequency?
-The answer is yes, all beacons made in the last 15 years work on 457 kHz frequency and can all be used interchangeable.
-With models older than 15 years there used to be two standard frequencies, one in Europe and one in North America so they may or may not be compatible.
+The answer is yes, all beacons made in the last 15 years work on 457 kHz frequency and can all be used interchangeably.
+With models older than 15 years there used to be two standard frequencies, one in Europe and one in North America, so they may or may not be compatible.

 One Piece Of The Puzzle

 Wearing an avalanche beacon, but not carrying a shovel or probe, is like using Google maps to go somewhere, but not knowing what the address is.
 A beacon gets you close, the probe pin-points your victim, and the shovel digs them out.
 Occasionally you will hear people say that they know how to bracket so well that they don't need a probe, but this is entirely wrong because the deeper the victim is, the larger the size of the brackets.
 The average burial depth in North America is 1.4 meters.
 It used to be accepted that the average depth was 1.1 meters but that statistic has been updated for the winter of 2013/14.
 For an average 1.4 meter burial, most brackets are going to be at least 1.4 meters across, and likely more.
 Without a probe, no matter how good your bracketing skills are, there is just way to much snow to move in that size of a box to have a chance at finding them alive.